Intermediate statistics: addressing the thermoelectric properties of solids: Introduction

 The paper is organized as follows.
-In Sec. \ref{ais} we introduce the $q$-deformed algebra and develop the intermediate statistics.
-In Sec. \ref{iis} we apply the intermediate statistics in the Einstein and Debye solid models in three dimensions.
-The Sec. \ref{con} is devoted to our final comments.
+In Sec.\ \ref{ais} we introduce the $q$-deformed algebra and develop the intermediate statistics.
+For the convenience of the reader, and to help us to make comparisons with the $B$-anyons statistics, we revisit the $q$-deformed boson-like statistics \cite{bri}.
+In Sec.\ \ref{iis} we apply the the $B$-anyons statistics in the Einstein and Debye solid models in three dimensions.
+Finally, in Sec.\ \ref{con} we summarize the main results obtained in this work and make our final comments.